 2 cups dry black-eyed peas

-2 tsp dried or fresh thyme leaves
+2 tsp dried thyme or fresh

 1 bay leaf